 Testing on a smaller scale helps identify and resolve issues before expanding the process organization-wide.

 Monitoring tracks the performance of workflows in real-time, helping businesses detect inefficiencies and gather insights for improvement.
-This phase ensures processes remain aligned with business objectives.
+This bpm phase ensures processes remain aligned with business objectives.

 Steps to follow during the monitoring phase:

 Monitoring provides valuable data that guides teams toward necessary adjustments and prepares them for the optimization phase.
+By understanding how each component fits into the business process management cycle, companies can continuously refine their workflows for better results.

 Optimization focuses on improving processes continuously to achieve better outcomes.
-This phase ensures workflows remain relevant and effective over time, driving efficiency and reducing costs.
+This bpm phase ensures workflows remain relevant and effective over time, driving efficiency and reducing costs.

 Take these steps during optimization: